 FAQs

-Ultimately, salmon glaze can be stored in an airtight container in the refrigerator for up to one week.
-Ensure it is stirred well before use each time.
+You can keep it in an airtight container in the fridge for up to one week. stir it before you use it each time.

-Absolutely, you can prepare the glaze in advance!
-Store it in the fridge for up to a week before using it on your salmon, making weeknight meals easier.
+for sure, you can make it ahead and keep it in the fridge for up to a week to make weeknight dinners easier.

 Conclusion